wp-blocks/cf7-antispam/readme.txt

 * Fix: FormData constructor error with incorrect reference (thanks to @ohhcee for the report)
 * Fix: WebGL renderer null reference causing indexOf errors
 * Fix: FormData support condition logic inverted
+* Fix: as suggested by @filipr fixed the issue with the additional data in the email related to flamingo (thanks to @apterix for the bug report)
 * Enhancement: Added MutationObserver support for dynamically loaded forms (implemented @dmbur idea, thanks!)
 * Enhancement: Added duplicate form processing prevention
 * Enhancement: Wrapped main execution in IIFE to prevent global scope pollution